jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

    * In 13-month years, each month begins approximately 18 days later relative to the solar year than it did the previous year
    * Over long periods, months drift through the seasons in a predictable pattern

-2. **The Emergence of Danré**
+2. **The Emergence of Ré Anann**
-   * This drift pattern creates the conditions for the periodic appearance of Danré, the special 13th month
+   * This drift pattern creates the conditions for the periodic appearance of Ré Anann, the special 13th month
-   * Danré manifests as the third new moon in any season that contains four (where a season typically has three)
+   * Ré Anann manifests as the third new moon in any season that contains four (where a season typically has three)
    * This follows the traditional "Blue Moon" principle, maintaining the integrity of other seasonal months
    * Like a cosmic breath, the calendar expands to 13 months and then contracts back to 12
    * This natural pulsation reflects greater cosmic rhythms of expansion and contraction